The average American spends over three hours a day on their smartphones (not including calls) and companies are pushing to gain a share of that time.

 As a whole, the category is growing faster than predicted last year.
 It’s expanded from 84 million units in 2015 to an estimated 245 million units this year.

-With companies like Apple offering products for a wide range of consumers and Google rumored to be working on a new wearable, this is definitely something to watch in 2019.
+With companies like Apple offering products for a wide range of consumers and Google rumored to be working on a new wearable, this is definitely something to watch.

 8. Augmented Reality apps

 Although Augmented Reality has been tossed around for years, it’s coming into its own as a mainstream feature.

 Both Google and Apple have released toolkits (Google’s ARCore and Apple’s ARKit) that make it possible for more businesses to take advantage of AR features.

 The enterprise applications of AR are as varied as businesses themselves.
 One exciting use-case is the IKEA Place App.